philipdarke/reproducible-actuarial-work/docs/exercise2.md

 ## Data processing

 Data pre-processing scripts are saved in the `munge` folder.
 By default, ProjectTemplate will run these scripts when a project is loaded.
-If you have multiple pre-processing scripts they are run in alphabetical order.

 The data represents monthly cashflows for six business lines, covering a six year period starting from January 2019.
 For the purposes of this analysis, we will aggregate the cashflows for each business line and store them as a time series object.